Sugar and Spice

 Nodding in agreement, Madeline rolled back the office chair and rose to her feet.
 As Levi focused on his laptop, reading something or another, she excused herself and took the stairs down from his office and ended up back in her room.
 Levi had installed a flat screen TV on her bedroom wall, and she grabbed its remote from the nightstand as she crawled into bed.
 As frightening as it had turned out in the end, the mission was still exciting.
 She hoped she’d made a good impression and would be asked to accompany Levi again if the situation presented itself.

 Switching on the television, Madeline curled up and started to watch a sci-fi movie she had seen before her world caved in.
-Watching the heroes with alien-like powers felt different to her than before, since she’d become aware of the real world around her.
+Watching the heroes with alien-like powers felt different to her since she’d become aware of the real world around her.
 After struggling to stay awake a half an hour into the film, Madeline switched it off and propped her head comfortably against the soft pillow, clutching her black opal as she drifted off into a blissful sleep.